 How have things fared during each quarter of the current year for all companies?

 The enormous Visa event of Q1 appears much like the Sun set against a hobbled solar system.
 Things regressed to the point where there is a solo orb remaining (Grand Canyon Education out of Phoenix) at the end of the year that is highly symbolic of the status of the current IPO market.
 In short, it tanked massively across all sectors.

 Certainly an improved atmosphere for public offerings will return in due course, albeit perhaps in a form that may not approach even the middling numbers of the past few years for quite some time.
 The question is whether or not many of the executives who might normally consider this route (particularly those in the high-technology field) even need to worry about going public when so many similar companies are being snapped up by massive entities who need to fill out a particular niche in their overall product stable.

-Indeed, many leaders make it clear from the onset that their primary goal is to eventually have their venture taken over as opposed to undergoing the process necessary to reach and put forth a successful public offering.
+Indeed, many leaders make it clear from the onset that their primary goal is to eventually have their venture taken over as opposed to undergoing the process necessary to reach and put forth a successful public offering or sustain long-term operations as an independent entity.
 Add to this the myriad of issues that must be addressed on a regular basis after the company becomes publicly traded and it’s not a surprise that many are leery to take that path.
 Often it is much easier to seek partnerships with an IBM or HP, make certain they utilize your product as much as possible, and wait until representatives show up at your door with a bag full of cash and an acquisition offer.
 Frankly, in many cases, it’s an approach that is hard to argue against.